rozbb/draft-waict-transparency/draft-waict-transparency.md

 **Defined a concrete format for the tbundle.**
 We previously punted on the specific format of the transparency (meta)data structure, and what precisely the Witness was signing.
 We are now using the tlog checkpoint format, and including it in a JSON object.
 This lets us piggyback on the tlog ecosystem of specs and deployments.

+**Made Log leaves store integrity policies, not manifests.**
+Previously, Logs only stored manifests.
+Site integrity is not governed by just manifests, though, but also its integrity policy.
+Since integrity policies contain the manifest hash, it suffices to just include the integrity policy in the Log.

 **Removed notion of Log ID and revision.**
 These weren't doing anything.
 A Log should be uniquely defined by its URL.
 This is enough, and it simplifies our document and API a lot.
 One thing becomes more lax, though: since the Log URL isn't assumed to have any structure, you cannot check that the Site's URL appears in the Log URL.
 So a third party could clone a Site and serve all the original Site's checkpoints as if it were their own.
 This is not really a problem though, in my opinion.